slmlm2009/rename_subtitles_to_match_videos_ar/README.md

 This project is released as open source.
 Feel free to modify and distribute according to your needs.

-## Support
+## Support and Contributing

-For issues, questions, or feature requests, please provide:
-- Your operating system and Python version
+- Test the latest version thoroughly
+- Open an issue and provide specific examples of unsupported patterns or unintended behaviour
-- Sample file names that demonstrate the issue
+- Include naming_report.csv that demonstrates the issue
-- Complete error messages or unexpected behavior
-- Steps to reproduce the problem

-The script includes detailed logging and analysis output to help diagnose issues quickly.
+- Consider contributing regex patterns for new formats